SM 18x200 [2xM5] / N42 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+- Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets pose a threat, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these products can complicate diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
+Additionally, miniscule components of these products are able to complicate diagnosis after entering the body.

 Comparing neodymium magnets to ferrite magnets (found in speakers), they are 10 times more powerful, and their strength can shock you.